GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas_supervised.md

-If you are limited in memory you should still be able to process the samples by reducing the number of cores (e.g. `-l 3`) or by sequentially processing the samples (just remove the `-l`) in a slightly longer time
+If you are limited in memory you should still be able to process the samples by reducing the number of cores (e.g. `-l 3`) or by sequentially processing the samples (just remove the `-l`) in a slightly longer time.

 This should take around 30 minutes.